carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   1. A company's application is running on Amazon EC2 instances in a single Region.
 In the event of a disaster, how do you ensure that the resources can also be deployed to a second Region?
   - Copy an Amazon Machine Image (AMI) of an EC2 instance and specify the second Region for the destination
   - Launch a new EC2 instance from an Amazon Machine Image (AMI) in the second Region
-  2. An application has been migrated to Amazon EC2 Linux instances.
+  1. An application has been migrated to Amazon EC2 Linux instances.
 The EC2 instances run several 1-hour tasks on a schedule.
 There is no common programming language among these tasks, as they were written by different teams.
 Currently, these tasks run on a single instance, which raises concerns about performance and scalability.
-To resolve these concerns, a solutions architect must implement a solution Which solution will meet these requirements with the LEAST Operational overhead?
+Which solution will meet these requirements with the LEAST Operational overhead?
   - The best solution is to create an AMI of the EC2 instance, and then use it as a template for which to launch additional instances using an Auto Scaling Group, allowing the EC2 instances to automatically scale and be launched across multiple Availability Zones.
   - Lambda is not the best solution because it is not designed to run for 1 hour (mx 15 min)